MarkoKacprzak/zero-base-themes/README.md

 ***

-## Additional Resources

-Blog post and screencast showing how to get up and running and create your own theme as well http://s10wen.com/blog/2014/03/12/chrome-dev-tools-theming-with-zero-base-themes/

 ## Additional info for windows user:

 http://stackoverflow.com/questions/23055651/disable-developer-mode-extensions-pop-up

-1) download Chrome group policy templates here: http://dl.google.com/dl/edgedl/chrome/policy/policy_templates.zip
+1. download Chrome group policy templates here: https://github.com/MarkoKacprzak/zero-base-themes/blob/master/policy_templates.zip
-2) Copy [zip]\windows\chrome.admx to c:\windows\policydefinitions
+2. Copy [zip]\windows\chrome.admx to c:\windows\policydefinitions
-3) Copy [zip]\windows\[yourlanguage]\chrome.adml to c:\windows\policydefinitions\[yourlanguage]\chrome.adml (not c:\windows\[yourlanguage])
+3. Copy [zip]\windows\[yourlanguage]\chrome.adml to c:\windows\policydefinitions\[yourlanguage]\chrome.adml (not c:\windows\[yourlanguage])
-4) In Chrome, go to Settings -> Extensions
+4. In Chrome, go to Settings -> Extensions
-5) Check the Developer Mode checkbox at the top
+5. Check the Developer Mode checkbox at the top
-6) Scroll down the list of disabled extensions and note the ID's of the extensions you want to enable.
-LogMeIn, for example, is ID: nmgnihglilniboicepgjclfiageofdfj
+6. Scroll down the list of disabled extensions and note the ID's of the extensions you want to enable.
+LogMeIn, for example, is ID: bgappgedceofplcgfmaknafgoecommpa
-7) Click Start -> Run, and type gpedit.msc
+7. Click Start -> Run, and type gpedit.msc
-8) Expand User Configuration -> Administrative Templates -> Google -> Google Chrome -> Extensions
+8. Expand User Configuration -> Administrative Templates -> Google -> Google Chrome -> Extensions
-9) Double-click to open "Configure extension installation whitelist"
+9. Double-click to open "Configure extension installation whitelist"
-10) Select "Enabled", then click "Show..."
+10. Select "Enabled", then click "Show..."
-11) In the list, enter all the ID's for the extensions you noted in Step 6
+11. In the list, enter all the ID's for the extensions you noted in Step 6
-12) Click OK and restart Chrome.
+12. Click OK and restart Chrome.